In the past, you were betrayed by someone (or several someones), and it was devastating.

 When people you care about or love forsake you, it's natural to slink into the corner and lick your wounds for a while.

-But if your pain has morphed into more deep-seeded issues, and you have no trust for anyone, it's time to step back and evaluate.
+But if your pain has morphed into more deep-seated issues, and you have no trust for anyone, it's time to step back and evaluate.

 - Do I have trust issues?